HACKERAP/if-else-if-and-else-in-C-/README.md

+# if, else if and else in C#..

-This is a Example of if, else if and else in C#
+This is a Example of if, else if and else in C#..